 All our reports include an on-site summary followed by a typewritten report with photos and illustrations for when words aren’t enough.

 Whatever your level of building knowledge, we will always try to provide the most meaningful, appropriate advice.
-Clear, concise and neatly summarised, we report the defects, advising you what to do and when.
+Clear, concise and neatly summarised, we report and explain the defects, advising you what to do and when.

-Call or message for a fixed-price quotation, ask questions, then order your inspection report.
+Call or message for a fixed-price quotation, ask questions, then order your building inspection report.
 You'll get a summary right after the inspection and your report emailed next morning with an invoice to pay by EFT.

 Structural Inspection For buyers, sellers and building managers who only want to know about the structural issues.
+For example, before extensive renovations or a full interior re-fit.

 Not sure? ... then call our advisor to discuss or CONTACT US online